 A collection of cryptocurrencies or crypto assets held by an investment company, hedge fund, financial institution or individual.

-When some or all of a coin’s initial supply is generated during or before the public launch, rather than being generated over time through mining or inflation.
-They may be used for legitimate purposes, such as crowdfunding or marketing.
+When some or all of a coin’s initial supply is generated during or before the public launch.

 A piece of code generated in asymmetric-key encryption process, paired with a public key, to be used in decrypting information hashed with the public key.